ChrisKwangWooLee/portfolio-website/README.md

 ## Stretch

-- [ ] Study the JavaScript used in your template and see if you can tweak any of the behavior to see how it works
+- [v] Study the JavaScript used in your template and see if you can tweak any of the behavior to see how it works In main.js line 27, if you change the number 100 to a greater number, banner's loading time will be dealyed.
+Interesting!
-- [ ] Download another template and see if you can get the CSS preprocessor working on the project
+- [v] Download another template and see if you can get the CSS preprocessor working on the project Downloaded yarn, lass and sass.
+Not sure what is meant by get the css preprocessor working.